League-of-Foundry-Developers/FoundryVTT-Deprecated-Modules/README.md

 ![Example](ExampleWarning.png)

-# List of Deprecated Modules

-### Integrated Into Core

-These modules provided functionality that is now provided by core Foundry, and so are no longer needed.
-(You will not receive a warning if you're using a Foundry version earlier than when a module was integrated into Foundry.)

-* Deselection
-* QuickSceneView
-* Batch Permissions by Folder
-* Note Text Color
-* No Summon Vision
-* No Accidental Back Button
-* Token Owner Selection Tweak
-* Return to Setup

-### Replaced

-These modules have stopped being maintained, and are either broken or could be broken with any Foundry update.
-However, all modules in this category have a recommended module that will replicate or even improve the functionality of the replaced module.
-The suggested replacements will be in parentheses.

-* Dynamic Effects (Dynamic After Effects)
-* Teleport (Multilevel Tokens)
-* Dancing Lights (Community Lighting)
-* Darker Vision for 5e (Perfect Vision)
-* Darkvision 5e (Perfect Vision)
-* Minor QOL (Midi QOL)
-* GM Background (Scenery)
-* Cursor Zoom (Zoom/Pan Options)
-* VTTA - D&D Beyond Integration (D&D Beyond Importer)
-* VTTA - Party Overview (Party Overview, Illandril's Token Tooltips/Token Tooltip Alt)

-### Broken

-These modules no longer work in the most recent versions of Foundry, and do not have any modules replicating their functionality.

-* Chat Auto-Loader
-* Chat Colors & More
-* Critical Fumble
-* Foundry Patrol
-* Route Finder
-* Bullseye

 # Module Developers

 Deprecated Modules is integrated with Manifest+ to make it easier for you to mark your module as deprecated when you stop maintaining it.